-Omega-3 fatty acids, monounsaturated fats, magnesium, vitamin E, vitamin C, vitamin A, and polyphenol antioxidants are among those that top the list of anti-inflammatory compounds.
+Omega-3 fatty acids, monounsaturated fats, magnesium, vitamin E, vitamin C, vitamin A and polyphenol antioxidants are among those that top the list of anti-inflammatory compounds.
 You’ll find the greatest amounts of these nutrients in fruits/vegetables including avocado, berries, carrots, cocoa, flax and hemp seeds, and almonds, as well as superfood powders like spirulina, acai and camu camu powders.

 A 2017 meta-analyses focused on multiple health outcomes found that adults who regularly consumed caffeine from coffee experienced reduced risk of developing certain cancers and neurological, metabolic and liver conditions.

-If you’re someone who suffers from mood related issues, the addition of nutritious drinks and foods to your diet can be an effective way to help manage symptoms like fatigue and lack of motivation, due to how inflammation can affect brain function.
+If you’re someone who suffers from mood-related issues, the addition of nutritious drinks and foods to your diet can be an effective way to help manage symptoms like fatigue and lack of motivation due to how inflammation can affect brain function.

 4. Traditional Teas

-A large body of research demonstrates that compounds present in white, black and green tea leaves — such as polyphenols, catechins, theaflavins and EGCG — can lessen inflammation in the GI tract and cardiovascular system, resulting in decreased risk for conditions like cardiovascular diseases such as atherosclerosis, as well as diabetes.
+A large body of research demonstrates that compounds present in white, black and green tea leaves — such as polyphenols, catechins, theaflavins and EGCG — can lessen inflammation in the gastrointestinal tract and cardiovascular system, resulting in decreased risk for conditions like cardiovascular diseases such as atherosclerosis, as well as diabetes.

 5. Herbal Teas (Caffeine-Free)